---

 This tutorial will use an RSA public key to verify the JWT signature.
 If you prefer, you can use [the sample key provided](https://www.fastly.com/documentation/solutions/tutorials/compute/decoding-jwt-compute#testing) for testing.

-Set a valid JWT at your origin
+### Set a valid JWT at your origin

 In order for your users to present a request to Fastly that contains a JWT, they need to have previously received that token from you.
 Most likely, you're going to want to set this in a cookie on a previous response, but you could also bake the JWT into a link via a query parameter, or even into the URL path itself.
 Regardless, you're going to need to generate a JWT.
-Most programming technologies have a package for generating JWTs, such as those for Node.js, Ruby, and PHP.
-You can also test JWTs using the JWT.io tool.

-Within the header section of the token, make sure you include the name of the signing algorithm (alg) you want to use and the ID (of your choice) of the key used to sign this token (kid), e.g.:
+Within the **header** section of the token, make sure you include the name of the signing algorithm (`alg`) you want to use and the ID (of your choice) of the key used to sign this token (`kid`), e.g.:

 {